Rngenerous/RNGS_SPAWN_MOD/README.md

 such as the raids may take about 5ish minutes to populate all factions, compared to 60s, (this exists due to not flooding bot pools with the same faction filling raid with all scav/all pmc)
 (ur gonna feel the difference)

-i  highly reccomend the "as online" AI amount preset, high seems to work too, but it floods the bot pool quicker so can cause less chance of variety, try them all if ur brave!

-before doing any more fine tuning to THIS file, i feel i will need to port

 this file has some dependencys and cant be edited like usual location base without causing issues,